CVE-2025-32701: CWE-416: Use After Free in Microsoft Windows 10 Version 1809

 Technical Summary

 CVE-2025-32701 is a high-severity use-after-free vulnerability identified in the Windows Common Log File System (CLFS) driver affecting Microsoft Windows 10 Version 1809 (build 10.0.17763.0).
-The vulnerability arises from improper handling of memory in the CLFS driver, which can lead to a use-after-free condition.
+The vulnerability arises due to improper handling of memory in the CLFS driver, which can lead to a use-after-free condition.
 This type of flaw occurs when a program continues to use a pointer after the memory it points to has been freed, potentially allowing an attacker to execute arbitrary code or corrupt memory.
-In this case, the vulnerability allows an authorized local attacker with limited privileges (local privilege) to elevate their privileges to SYSTEM level, thereby gaining full control over the affected system.
-The CVSS v3.1 base score is 7.8, reflecting high severity due to the combination of local attack vector, low attack complexity, required privileges, and no user interaction.
-The impact on confidentiality, integrity, and availability is rated high, as successful exploitation can lead to full system compromise.
-The vulnerability does not require user interaction but does require the attacker to have some level of local access already.
-There are no known exploits in the wild at the time of publication, and no official patches have been linked yet.
-The vulnerability was reserved in early April 2025 and published in mid-May 2025, indicating recent discovery and disclosure.
-The CWE classification is CWE-416 (Use After Free), a common and dangerous memory corruption issue often exploited for privilege escalation.
+In this case, the vulnerability allows an authorized local attacker with limited privileges (PR:L) to elevate their privileges to SYSTEM level, thereby gaining full control over the affected system.
+The attack vector requires local access (AV:L), but no user interaction (UI:N) is necessary once the attacker has access.
+The vulnerability impacts confidentiality, integrity, and availability (all rated high), indicating that exploitation could lead to complete system compromise.
+The CVSS v3.1 base score is 7.8, reflecting the significant risk posed by this flaw.
+Although no known exploits are currently reported in the wild, the presence of a functional exploit is plausible given the nature of use-after-free vulnerabilities and the availability of the affected Windows version.
+The vulnerability was reserved in April 2025 and published in May 2025, with no official patch links provided yet, suggesting that mitigation may currently rely on workarounds or system hardening until a patch is released.
+The CLFS driver is a core component used for logging and transaction management in Windows, making this vulnerability particularly critical for system stability and security.

 Potential Impact